 According to Bjelland, Norway’s success in the offshore and gas industry is due in part to the incorporation of knowledge, skills and work culture developed in the smelting and maritime industries, among others.

-“Looking ahead, I think we can build the industries of tomorrow on the shoulders of the industries we have today.”
+“Looking ahead, I think we can build the industries of tomorrow on the shoulders of the industries we have today,” he says.

 “Traditional industrial companies like Eramet Norway and Glencore Nikkelverk still have a lot to offer.
 Not only will we continue to increase value creation, but we will have an important role to play in the green transition, as our products are essential for the major transformation of the energy and transport sectors, among others,” he concludes.